 56. Attend a local street festival or art walk

 Each month, a handful of street festivals and art walks pop up all throughout Tampa Bay.
-Check out St. Pete’s Second Saturday ArtWalk for an after-hours visit to multiple art galleries, or take advantage of free admission to multiple Downtown Tampa art venues during Fourth Friday Tampa.
+Check out St. Pete’s Second Saturday ArtWalk for an after-hours visit to multiple art galleries.
 Or, find food truck fare and live music at 3rd Thursday Tampa and peruse goods from local artisans at the Heights Night Market on the 2nd Wednesday of each month.

 57. Stroll Florida Botanical Gardens